Medical & Graduate Teaching

 The Department of Neurobiology and Anatomy has been contributing for many years to the teaching of medical students in its two legacy curricula - the Interdisciplinary Foundations of Medicine and the Program for Integrated Learning.

-The first year of Foundations and Frontiers includes the following multidisciplinary courses which involve a major commitment of the Neurobiology and Anatomy Department:
+The first year of Foundations and Frontiers includes the following multidisciplinary courses, which involve a major commitment of the Department of Neurobiology & Anatomy:

 Molecules to Organs

 The Gross Anatomy thread introduces the student to the normal structure and development of the human.
 The thread is organized in a regional format that intersects with the major topics covered in each of the three principal courses.
 Early development is a focus in Molecules to Organs.
 The anatomy and development of the back, limbs, and head and neck is the focus in Human Structure and Function 1 and the thorax, abdomen and pelvis are covered in Human Structure and Function 2.
 Functional and clinical correlates are presented for each region, including the identification of anatomical structures in four of the imaging modalities commonly used in clinical practice.
 Dissection of human cadavers is an important component of the thread and affords the students the opportunity to discover anatomical structures and variations among individuals, develop empathy for those who have donated their bodies for study, and develop communication skills appropriate to working in a team setting.
 Team-based learning and in-lab clinical cases contribute to the development of clinical reasoning skills and introduce students to the various diagnostic imaging modalities and the anatomy that each may demonstrate.